Buying an RV is sort of like having a baby.

 For instance, if you are a solo RVer, it will take more time to get level and to get backed up to the trailer hitch if you don't have someone helping you.

-Well, unless you have a remote way to see if you are level and you can see the hitch with a back-up camera.
+Well, unless you have a remote way to see if you are level and you can see the hitch with a backup camera for trailers.

 Everything depends on one's situation, but in general, a travel trailer takes a bit more time to use.